Esh07/Innovation-Technology-q-a/README.md

 ## How to Contribute

 This readme only visible into the new pr which i am about to create a pull request to main.
-It only for testing whether the ci/cd sccir[t prevent by checking if questions.json file modifieid
+It only for testing whether the ci/cd sccir[t prevent by checking if questions.json file modifieid. let's try second attem[pt